 Creators of the show, Moira Demos and Laura Ricciardi, have revealed that they’ve already recorded conversations between themselves and the convicted Avery with “an eye towards including them in future episodes.”

 “As we said before, in relation to this story, this story is ongoing, these cases are open,” Demos said.
-During the same interview, however, they did conclude that “significant developments” would have to occur for a sequel to happen, but this could very well happen.

 There’s a lot of evidence that never made it into the first season